 Capital Ambition was established in 2008 as the regional improvement and efficiency partnership for London.
 Capital Ambition has led and supported London local authorities in realising greater efficiency, performance improvement, innovation and new ways of working together to delivery local public services in the boroughs.

-Since 2013, Capital Ambition has driven innovation in local government through the London Ventures programme.
+From 2013 to 2020, Capital Ambition has driven innovation in local government through the London Ventures programme.

 Capital Ambition secured and directed annual grants towards this mandate of more than £39 million from the Department for Communities and Local Government.
 By March 2013, Capital Ambition had invested £34 million in improvement and efficiency projects, with further commitments of nearly £3 million to on-going work.
 Grants ceased in 2010/11.